GoldenEye: Development

+In January 1991, the script was further rewritten by William Osborne and William Davies.
+After the Gulf War, the chemical plant opening from the prior script was revised to take place in Libya.
+The film would then have focused on the theft of a high-tech stealth fighter by American mobsters, with Bond trying to find it, first in Vancouver and then in Las Vegas.
+The aircraft is subsequently secured by a Hong Kong-based industrialist, Sir Henry Ferguson, who wants to use it to allow a Chinese military general to stage a nuclear attack and coup d'état against Mainland China, with the general then leaving the industrialist in control of Hong Kong.

-Dalton declared in a 2010 interview that the script was ready and "we were talking directors" before the project entered development hell caused by legal problems between Metro-Goldwyn-Mayer, parent company of the series' distributor United Artists, and Broccoli's Danjaq, owners of the Bond film rights.
+Dalton declared in a 2010 interview that the script had been ready and "we were talking directors" before the project entered development hell caused by legal problems between Metro-Goldwyn-Mayer, parent company of the series' distributor United Artists, and Broccoli's Danjaq, owners of the Bond film rights.
 In 1990, MGM/UA was to be sold for $1.5 billion to Qintex, an Australian-American financial services company that had begun making television broadcast and entertainment purchases.
 When Qintex could not provide a $50 million letter of credit, the deal fell apart.
-Giancarlo Parretti, CEO of a company called Pathé Entertainment (unrelated to the French studio Pathé) quickly moved in to buy MGM/UA for $1.2 billion and merged the companies to create MGM-Pathé Communications.
-Parretti intended to sell off the distribution rights of the studio's catalogue so he could collect advance payments to finance the buyout.
-This included international broadcasting rights to the 007 library at cut-rate prices, leading Danjaq to sue, alleging the licensing violated the Bond distribution agreements the company made with United Artists in 1962, while denying Danjaq a share of the profits.
+Italian financier Giancarlo Parretti, CEO of Pathé Entertainment (unrelated to the French studio Pathé) quickly moved in to buy MGM/UA for $1.2 billion and merged the companies to create MGM-Pathé Communications.
+Parretti intended to sell off the distribution rights of the studio's catalogue so that he could collect advance payments to finance the buyout.
+This included international broadcasting rights to the 007 library at cut-rate prices, leading Danjaq to sue, alleging that the licensing violated the Bond distribution agreements the company made with United Artists in 1962, while denying Danjaq a share of the profits.
 Countersuits were filed.
 When asked what he would do following resolution of the lawsuits, Dalton told Broccoli that it was unlikely that he would continue in the role.

-Parretti's behavior led to the bankruptcy of MGM-Pathé, and additional lawsuits eventually resulted in a foreclosure by financial backer Crédit Lyonnais in 1992.
+Parretti's behaviour led to the bankruptcy of MGM-Pathé, and additional lawsuits eventually resulted in a foreclosure by financial backer Crédit Lyonnais in 1992.
 The Bond rights lawsuits were settled in December 1992, and the renamed Metro-Goldwyn-Mayer, now run by a Crédit Lyonnais subsidiary, began to explore further development of Bond 17 with Danjaq in 1993.
-Dalton was still Broccoli's choice to play Bond, but the star's original seven-year contract with Danjaq expired in 1993.
-Dalton has stated that the delay of his third film effectively ended the contract in 1990.
+Dalton was still Broccoli's choice to play Bond, but the star's original seven-year contract with Danjaq expired that same year.
+Dalton has stated that the delay to his third film effectively ended the contract in 1990.